 Serve your soup with diced avocado and fresh chopped cilantro.
 Easy and delicious!

-Get your crockpot ready.
-This hearty and delicious soup is oil-free and so simple to make, plus it’s delicious as can be!
+Get your crockpot, Instant Pot, or stovetop ready.
+This hearty quinoa vegetable soup is oil-free and so simple to make, plus it’s delicious as can be!

 - 1 scant cup dried quinoa